For Visitors With Special Physical Needs

 mobility (or that of somebody you're traveling with) requires special

-attention, it is worth planning for some of the circumstances that may confront
+attention, it is worth planning for some of the circumstances that you may encounter during your

 in Italy.
 Newly remodeled restaurants and hotels offer such accommodations